storesafe/cordova-sqlite-storage/README.md

 - Testimonials of apps that are using this plugin would be especially helpful.
 - Reporting issues to the [pgsqlite forum](http://groups.google.com/group/pgsqlite) can help improve the quality of this plugin.
 - Patches with bug fixes are helpful, especially when submitted with test code.
-- Other enhancements will be considered if they do not increase the complexity of this plugin.
+- Other enhancements are very welcome, especially with test code.
+Increase of complexity should be avoided.
 - All contributions may be reused by [@brodybits (Chris Brody)](https://github.com/brodybits) under another license in the future.
 Efforts will be taken to give credit for major contributions but it will not be guaranteed.